Legal

 Requests may be limited where access would compromise another person's rights, staff confidentiality, security, legal obligations, or active investigations.

 .SREC.
 AI and .SREC.
-Assistant outputs are not automated decisions.
-They provide guidance or draft text only and do not automatically approve, reject, sanction, erase, or disclose data.
+Assistant outputs provide guidance or draft text only and do not approve, reject, sanction, erase, disclose data, or verify age-evidence images.

 10. Minors

-.SREC. services are intended for users who meet the minimum age requirements in the Terms of Service and the rules of the external platforms they use.
+Srev's Crew services are intended for users who meet the minimum age requirements in the Terms of Service and the rules of the external platforms they use.
 Birthday information is required for .SREC.
 ID accounts so age-gated rules and applications can be enforced.
 A limited buffer may apply before the standard minimum age where the Terms allow it.
 For normal member accounts, buffer eligibility may create a Support review ticket; for staff access, review is handled through .SREC.
 Access.
 Some features remain restricted until the normal age threshold is met.
-Users should not submit unnecessary personal information.
+Birthday corrections, voluntary age verification, and staff-required age verification require only the evidence shown in the correction flow and are reviewed by authorized human staff, not by machine-only document-scanning systems.
+Users should not submit unnecessary personal information and must cover unrelated information on legal identification before upload.

 11. Changes